Tomotopieces/runestone-in-ssrpg/README_EnglishVersion.md

 ## Double Affixes
 Equipment with both general affixes and special affixes.
-> Example1: dP Poison Hammer, make a little more damage to poison foes, and when you attacked foes (not only poison foes), down its damage for a while.
+> Example1: dP Poison Hammer, make a little more damage on poison foes, and when you attack foes (not only poison foes), down its damage for a while.

 > Example2：A Aether Hammer, not double affixes equipment, add armor when encounter aether foes.

 *Note1: Affixes A or affixes D can't appear in double affixes, in other words, no DL Big Sword.*

-*Note2: The first letter of double affixes must be lower case.*
+*Note2: The first letter of double affixes must be lowercase.*

 ## Check Rune Affixes
-**1.All `Rune` has `Double Affixes`, a general affixes and a special affixes**
+**1.All `Rune`s has `Double Affixes`, a general affixes and a special affixes**

-> Example: poison rune has 4 affixes type: dP, dp, aP, ap.
+> Example: Poison rune has 4 affixes type: dP, dp, aP, ap.

 Take poison rune as an example, x may be a or d, y may be p or P.